m1snook/GlassRep-Web-Dev-Backend/README.md

 Setup

-`npm install && mongo run `
+`npm install && mongo run`
 `npm run dev`

-Add firebase.admin.json in the root folder.
+Add firebase.admin.json and .env in the root folder.
 Get the file from any of the developers.